 I have been visiting the Peter Fetterman Gallery, one of my favorite galleries for the past fifteen or so years.
-Located at the Bergamot Station Arts Center, it opened the same year as the arts hub…1994.
+Located at the Bergamot Station Arts Center, it opened the same year as the iconic arts hub…1994.
 If you are visiting Santa Monica, be sure to visit the arts center and this celebrated photo gallery.

 The gallery consistently mounts extraordinary exhibitions, no doubt due to the keen eye of founder Peter Fetterman.
 Born in London, Fetterman started collecting art over forty years ago when he was a filmmaker.
 He produced a film with Luciano Pavarotti “Yes Giorgio” for MGM, as well as two independent movies “The Haunting of Julia” with Mia Farrow and “Neither the Sea Nor the Sand” with Susan Hampshire.